 Control information, both requests and their corresponding responses, may be exchanged between initiator and target via transport flow ORBs whose queue field is zero (control ORBs).
 This indicates that the data in the buffer (or the data to be stored in the buffer) associated with the ORB is control information rather than application data.
-Only one control request or response shall be transferred by an ORB; when the direction bit is zero the end_of_message bit in the ORB shall be one, otherwise the end_of_message bit in the status block shall be one.
-If the initiator has provided more control information than the target can accept or if the buffer is too small to receive all the target's control information, no transfer shall take place and the residual field shall indicate the appropriate transfer size.
+Only one control request or response shall be transferred by an ORB; when the direction bit is zero the end\of\message bit in the ORB shall be one, otherwise the end\of\message bit in the status block shall be one.
+If the initiator has provided more control information than the target can accept or if the buffer is too small to receive all the target's control information, no transfer shall take place and the residual field shall indicate the appropriate transfer size (see 7.1 and 7.2).
 The format of the control information in the buffer is illustrated by Figure 12.